-It is possible to say that ``super-relativity" is the local version of the ``functional relativity" under some reservations in the choice of Hilbert space and the space-time construction.
+It is possible to say that ``super-relativity" is a local version of the ``functional relativity" under some reservations in the choice of Hilbert space and the space-time construction.

-4. There is a different approach to extended quantum objects studying in the framework of the Thermo Field Dynamics (TFD).
+4. There is a different approach to extended quantum objects studying in the framework of Thermo Field Dynamics (TFD).
 These arise due to boson condensation providing the dynamical reconstruction of symmetry \cite{TFD}.
-Dynamical reconstruction of $SU(N)$ symmetry has been already discussed in the context of projective representation of $SU(N)$ generators \cite{Le5}.
+Dynamical reconstruction of $SU(N)$ symmetry has been already discussed in the context of projective representations of $SU(N)$ generators \cite{Le5}.
 TFD assumes the applicability of the second quantization scheme.
 It has been shown by Blochintzev \cite{Bl1,Bl2} that there is an essential problem in the application of this method for strongly interacting and self-interacting fields.

-Since I investigate self-interacting electron it would be reasonable to start from its relativistic quantum (not secondly quantized) model (according to ``A") and to study their quantum invariants under infinitesimal deformations of amplitudes (according to ``B").
-I used for this aim the Dirac's electron and the geometric features of the Foldy-Wouthuysen unitary transformations from $SU(4)$.
+Since I investigate the self-interacting electron it would be reasonable to start from its relativistic quantum (not secondly quantized) model (according to ``A") and to study their quantum invariants under infinitesimal deformations of amplitudes (according to ``B").
+I used for this purpose Dirac's electron and the geometric features of the Foldy-Wouthuysen unitary transformations from $SU(4)$.

-5. The main my aim was to get new non-linear wave equations and to study its lump (soliton-like) solution for the ``field shell" associated with the surrounding field of single electron.
+5. The main goal was to get new non-linear wave equations and to study its lump (soliton-like) solution for the ``field shell" associated with the surrounding field of single electron.
 Dirac's equations are the first order linear system of PDE's.
-The most close to such equations are quasi-linear first order PDE's the theory of which is properly developed \cite{Courant}.
-These equations very naturally follow from the conservation law of energy-momentum field expressed by the affine parallel transport of the energy momentum vector field in $CP(3)$ agrees with Fubini-Study metric \cite{Le1}.
-Since all quantum dynamics concentrated now in $CP(3)$ base manifold and dynamical space-time arises merely for the parametrization of section in tangent fibre bundle, the differentiation in complex local coordinates $\pi^i$ has been used instead of variation procedure.
+The closest to such equations are quasi-linear first order PDE's, the theory of which is properly developed \cite{Courant}.
+These equations very naturally follow from the conservation law of the energy momentum field expressed by the affine parallel transport of the energy momentum vector field in $CP(3)$, and agrees with the Fubini-Study metric \cite{Le1}.
+Since all quantum dynamics concentrated now in $CP(3)$ base manifold and dynamical space-time arises merely for the parametrization of section in the tangent fibre bundle, the differentiation in complex local coordinates $\pi^i$ has been used instead of a variation procedure.